|Name of Program

 Although no widespread legal framework exists, the Seychellois government has established programs with beverage producers, breweries, and importers in the country to reduce container waste, due to the country's limited landfill space.
 Their deposit program is informally referred to as a "levy system", but is ostensibly a container deposit scheme.
-The programs are funded through the Waste Management Trust Fund, set up in 2007 primarily to "finance the levy system for PET bottles and aluminium cans."
+The programs are funded through the Waste Management Trust Fund, set up in 2007 primarily to "finance the levy system for PET bottles and aluminum cans."

 While there are no government-run collection points, consumers may drop off their containers at licensed, company-run Redeem Centres.
-As of 2015, there are six redeem centres on Mahe, Praslin, and La Digue.
+As of 2015, there are six redemption centers on Mahe, Praslin, and La Digue.
 Most of these containers are processed and exported; the Harini company is the only exporter of PET bottles, while De-Recycling exports aluminum cans.

 The government has also looked into the possibility of a levy/deposit on glass alcoholic bottles, announcing a pre-certification process to operate redemption centers for alcoholic bottles in 2019.
-In 2021, the Seychellois government announced that all alcoholic bottles will be available for redemption starting January 18, 2021, at any of the six redemption centres allocated by the Ministry of Environment.
+In 2021, the Seychellois government announced that all alcoholic bottles will be available for redemption starting January 18, 2021, at any of the six redemption centers allocated by the Ministry of Environment.
 Consumers may book an appointment in advance for drop-off.

 While the government partnership was established in 2007, some local companies have had existing community deposit programs.; SeyBrew has had a return scheme for beer bottles since the 1970s, where they charged 2 rupees for every bottle as the deposit.